PatchaIT/TheRenewTTS/README.md

 Example: :Kappa: :Kappa: :Kappa: :Kappa: :Kappa: :Kappa: -> :Kappa:

-[Before it used to remove all punctuation, now punctuation is preserved.
-Before it used to speak them only once, now you can set the a custom amount with option below.]

 > #### Max words/emotes repeat allowed
 How many times you allow to repeat a word/emote, if `Clean repeated words/emotes` option is enabled.

-[Brand new]

 > #### Clean links
 Prevent links to be spoken and say the replacement text instead.

-[Unchanged]

 > #### Replace links with
 If `Clean links` is checked, links will be replaced with this text.

-[Unchanged]

 > #### Say username before message
 Check this to say the username before the message.

-[Unchanged]

 > #### Say this after the username
 Append this text to the username so the TTS makes more sense.

 This option works only if `Say username before message` is enabled, too.

-[Unchanged]

 > #### Ignore messages starting with
 Ignore messages starting with any of these characters to prevent commands being spoken.

-[Before it accepted a single character, now it accept multiple chars and it will check each of them.]

 > #### Replace these with spaces
 For each character in here, replaces each occurrence of it with a white space, so TTS will not read them literally.

-[Brand new]

-> #### First emotes' name letter is uppercase, after prefix Check this if the first letter of your emotes' name (the first letter after your channel prefix) is uppercased.
-Checking this flag could help `Emote prefix, don't read this` option to not be too invasive and to create less oddities.

-[Brand new]

 > #### Emote prefix, don't read this
 If you want to read your own channel emotes name as words and skip prefix,